August 12-17, 2018

 This is one of the most incredible cycling experiences on the planet.
 On Climate Ride Iceland we’ll travel to this magnificent island nation to explore the Southern Highlands where active volcanoes, sparkling glaciers, hot springs, and rustic mountain huts combine to create an unparalleled connection to nature.

-This event is our premier mountain bike-only Climate Ride, and all of the pedaling takes place on gravel roads.
+This event is our premier mountain bike-only Climate Ride, and all of the pedaling takes place on gravel roads (NEW for 2018 – we'll have daily options for single-track if you would like to try it out!).
 Local Icelandic guides and our Climate Ride team will take care of all the details, allowing us to ride, connect, and see how the changing climate is affecting the Land of Fire and Ice.
 On this trip, we travel where few tourists go.
-We stay in rustic mountain huts (expect close quarters).
+We stay in rustic mountain huts.
 If you crave more privacy, we suggest you bring a high-quality tent so you can stay in the campground.
-This trip is well-suited to experienced road cyclists who can get comfortable on a mountain or hybrid bike.
+This trip is well-suited to experienced road cyclists who can get comfortable on a mountain bike.
 Weather can vary and you must be prepared for cold, rain, and river crossings.
+Follow our packing list and you'll be just fine!
 You should train to ride 50km (31 miles) per day on gravel roads.
 There are shorter options each day if you choose to ride in the support van.
 If you are vegan or vegetarian, let's connect to ensure you have great food options.
-Bring a big smile and your sense of adventure for this once in a lifetime trip!
+Bring a big smile and your sense of adventure for this jaw-dropping charitable adventure!

 Climate Ride events bring together bright minds, breathtaking routes for all cycling abilities, and the unforgettable combination of passion and purpose.
 On this trip, we’ll get a first-hand look at the environmental issues affecting Iceland including glacial melting, flooding, overfishing, and land rise, while learning about Iceland’s nearly 100% reliance on geothermal and hydropower energy sources.

 This is a special Climate Ride Funders Trip and the proceeds directly support Climate Ride's work.
-Your fundraising on Climate Ride Iceland will benefit the programs and efforts of Climate Ride, helping us grow the organization to become an advocacy powerhouse that engages people in the world of active environmental philanthropy and sustainable solutions.
+Your fundraising on Climate Ride Iceland will benefit the programs and efforts of Climate Ride including our community scholarships for young climate leaders.
+You are helping us grow the organization to become an advocacy powerhouse that engages people in the world of active environmental philanthropy and sustainable solutions.
 All donations are tax-deductible.

 |Trip Dates:||August 12-17, 2018|